ashierj/superdemo/doc/user/workspace/gitlab_agent_configuration.md

 | [`network_policy`](#network_policy)                   | Firewall rules for workspaces                                        |

 NOTE:
-If any setting has an invalid value, all settings cannot be updated until you fix that value.
+If a setting has an invalid value, it's not possible to update any setting until you fix that value.

 ### `enabled`